So You Say: Composition and style

-Music video
+Release and promotion

-The music video sees Siobhán walking through a mysterious house filled with winding corridors, and entering various rooms whilst following a strange man named "Adam".
+The single was released commercially on 16 June 2007.
+It was preceded by remixes from Patrick Wolf and Robert Logan & Ivor Guest, which were both released individually for digital download the previous day.
+The music video for the song was directed by Jamie Thraves.
+The psychological horror-themed video shows Donaghy walking through a house filled with winding corridors, and entering various rooms whilst following a man.
 She is featured in a room with almost motionless birds and in another with shattered glass floating around her.
-Near the end of the video, Siobhan confronts "Adam", who seems to be almost "possessed" with his eyes and mouth glowing.
-She then kisses him and becomes "possessed" herself as seen in the screenshot.
-The video was filmed in an old magistrates' court.
-It was said to be inspired by the film Inland Empire, directed by David Lynch.
+Near the end of the video, she confronts the man, who seems to be possessed, with his eyes and mouth glowing.
+She then kisses him and becomes possessed herself.
+The video was filmed in a disused police station and an old magistrates' court, and its story was loosely based on the David Lynch film Inland Empire.